alberttheprince/rpemotes-reborn/README.md

 - Thank you to [Natty3d](https://forum.cfx.re/u/natty3d/summary) for the permission to add free lollipop props

-- Thank you to [northsqrd](https://github.com/0sqrd) for adding the search function, Animal Emotes config and general contributions
+- Thank you to [northsqrd](https://github.com/0sqrd) for adding the search function, Animal Emotes config, mobile phone prop texture variants and general contributions

+- Thank you to crusopaul and Eki for discussing KVP and initializing it to the menu for persistent walkstyles

-- Thank you to [frabi](https://www.gta5-mods.com/users/frabi) for the permission to add free custom animations
+- Thank you to [Amnilka](https://www.gta5-mods.com/users/frabi) for the permission to add free custom animations

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.